IkigaiLabsETH/Artbot/FLUX-INTEGRATION.md

 1. **Conceptually Rich Prompts**: All prompts are now generated with metaphorical depth, emotional resonance, and visual complexity.
 2. **Automatic Cinematic Concept Generation**: The system can generate unique cinematic concepts using AI.
+3. **Multiple Concept Categories**: Support for diverse artistic styles through specialized categories.
-3. **FLUX-Specific Optimizations**: Prompts are automatically enhanced with FLUX-specific trigger words and technical elements.
+4. **FLUX-Specific Optimizations**: Prompts are automatically enhanced with FLUX-specific trigger words and technical elements.
-4. **Creative Process Explanations**: Each generated prompt includes a "Creative Process" explanation that reveals the thinking behind it.
+5. **Creative Process Explanations**: Each generated prompt includes a "Creative Process" explanation that reveals the thinking behind it.
-5. **Multi-Agent Integration**: The FLUX model is fully integrated with ArtBot's multi-agent system.
+6. **Multi-Agent Integration**: The FLUX model is fully integrated with ArtBot's multi-agent system.

 ## Using the FLUX Integration